How to Set Up a Membership Site Using WooCommerce Memberships

 There is no denying the power and functionality when it comes to using WooCommerce Memberships.
 However, for those that are interested in alternatives, take a look at some of the best on the market today:

-• Restrict Content Pro.
 This premium plugin offers website owners a way to restrict content on their website to those who are paying members.
-It is not the most fully-featured plugin solution out there, however it is built with solid code, has a clean interface, integrates with WooCommerce, and has several payment gateways built-in for collecting payments.
+It is not the most fully-featured plugin solution out there.
+However, it is built with solid code, has a clean interface, integrates with WooCommerce, and has several payment gateways built-in for collecting payments.
 (Price: $42)

 For those looking for specific WooCommerce alternatives, check these options out:

 Altogether, there are many reasons why WooCommerce Memberships may not work for you.
 For example, you may not use the WooCommerce platform.
-If you use Shopify, Easy Digital Downloads, iThemes exchange, or any other eCommerce platform, you are going to need an alternative solution.
+If you use Shopify, Easy Digital Downloads, or iThemes Exchange, you’ll need a different solution.
+The same applies to any other eCommerce platform.
 Moreover, if you are on a tighter budget, you may need more affordable (and even free) options.
-Lastly, if you are just starting out and feel overwhelmed at the thought of handling a powerful plugin like WooCommerce Memberships, it may be easier to start with a simpler solution until you build your membership site up.
+Lastly, if you are just starting out and feel overwhelmed at the thought of handling a powerful plugin like WooCommerce Memberships, it may be easier to start with a simpler solution.
+You can switch later when your membership site grows.

 Final Thoughts